 For utter charm and whimsy, few plants can beat Senecio 'Hippogriff', also known as Senecio peregrinus.
 The common name is String of Dolphins and is a very apt description of this adorable succulent.
-These succulents develop leaves that quite literally look like tiny jumping dolphins.
-Growing a String of Dolphins as household selections adds a touch of oceanic ambiance, combined with ease of care and unique leaf forms.
+It develops leaves that quite literally look like tiny jumping dolphins.
+Growing a String of Dolphins as household selections adds a touch of oceanic ambiance combined with ease of care and unique leaf forms.

-The String of Dolphins is a hybrid that brings extra charm to a sea-themed planter.
+The string of Dolphins is a hybrid that brings extra charm to a sea-themed planter.
 Its unusual leaf form has typical succulent plumpness with low maintenance and few growing issues.
 The main thing to remember is that the plant is a succulent and requires well-draining soil to thrive.
-One of the worst offenses is overly wet soil, but do not be fooled, String of Dolphins do like regular moisture.
+One of the worst offenses is overly wet soil, but do not be fooled, String of Dolphins likes regular moisture.

 Growing Conditions and General Care

-Like all succulents, this plant is tolerant of dryness periods but will need to be kept moist enough to prevent the dolphin leaves from puckering.
+Like all succulents, this plant tolerates periods of dryness but will need to be kept moist enough to prevent the dolphin leaves from puckering.
 Choose a well-draining potting medium and use a container that is just a bit larger than the plant.
 The plant thrives in slightly crowded conditions.

 The String of Dolphins may be just another novelty plant, but it is also selective about some of its care.
 Provide it with bright but indirect light.

 The optimum average temperatures are 72 °F (22 °C) during the growing season.
-The plant will go dormant in winter and requires slightly cooler temps, around 50 to 55 °F (10 to 13 °C).
+In winter, the plant will go dormant and require slightly cooler temperatures, around 50 to 55 °F (10 to 13 °C).

 Allow soil to dry out between watering.
-On average, the plant needs to be watered once per week in the growing season, but only once per month in the dormant period.
+The plant needs to be watered once per week in the growing season but only once per month in the dormant period.